karimulla06/movies-app/README.md

 A React-based web application for browsing and searching movies, with features like trending movies, recent releases, and personal favorites.

+Check out the live demo of the app: [Movies App](https://movies-app-karim.vercel.app/)

 ## Features

 - Browse trending and recent movies